ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 **Why do types matter?** They act as a form of contract or promise about data.
 If a function expects a certain type, providing data of the wrong type can lead to errors.
 For example, giving a text string to a mathematical formula that expects a number will cause problems.
 In short, a type defines both a set of values and the permitted operations on those values ([Data type - Wikipedia](https://en.wikipedia.org/wiki/Data_type#:~:text=ImageThe%20standard%20type%20hierarchy%20of,Python%203)), setting the stage for how data is used in a program.

-([image]()) _Figure: The standard type hierarchy of Python 3.
-This diagram (from the Python documentation) illustrates how Python’s built-in types are organized into categories like Numbers, Sequences, Mappings, etc.
-The `NoneType` (type of `None`) stands alone.
-Note that all types ultimately derive from the base `object` type._

-Python comes with a rich set of **built-in types** (numbers, strings, lists, dictionaries, etc.), and you can also define **custom types** (classes) for more complex data – but we will explore those in later chapters.
+Python comes with a rich set of **built-in types** (numbers, strings, lists, dictionaries, etc.), and you can also define **custom types** (classes) for more complex data – later chapters explore those.
-In this chapter, we focus on understanding what a “type” means and how Python’s approach to types influences the way we write and maintain code.
+This chapter focuses on what a “type” means and how Python’s approach to types influences how we write and maintain code.

-## Dynamic vs.
-Static Typing
+## Dynamic vs Static Typing

 One of the core distinctions in programming language type systems is **dynamic typing vs. static typing**.
 Python is a _dynamically typed_ language, whereas languages like C++ or Java are typically _statically typed_.